[English version from our Aconcagua ascent in September 2016. The whole trip through the Andes in winter 2016 in German here.]

 We stayed in Las Cuevas – at the beginning of the Horcones valley in front of Aconcagua – for almost two weeks for skitouring in September 2016.
-I did not know much about Aconcagua: easy to climb although quite high and actually not skiable cause lack of snow any time – that was all.
+I did not know much about Aconcagua: easy to climb although quite high and actually not skiable cause lack of snow anytime…

-Exactly at the end of our stay, a weather window for two days.
-I do not mean clear skies, because there was always before – but between 5000m and 7000m only weak wind and temperatures above -20 °C on peak level respectively zero degree limit raising from 3500m to 4500m.
+We wanted to stay a maximum of 14 days in the area of Las Cuevas.
+Exactly at the end of our stay, the weather forecast turned out to be good for two days.
+I do not mean clear skies, because there was always before – but only weak winds above 5000m and temperatures rising to -20 °C on peak level of Aconcagua, zero degree limit rising from 3500m to 4500m.

-The first winter ascent took place in the middle of September 1953.
+In winter, without mules, without satellite telephone, without altitude medication, without down layers the Aconcagua can be called a risk.
+But the first winter ascent took place in September 1953.
 If that was possible at that time, then it should also be possible for us nowadays?

 The ranger station is located at the street, which supervises the actual winter restraint of the Aconcagua national park.
-Since there is a more or less closed snow cover in the area starting at 3100m at latest, we have our skis with us, too, and we hope to be able to ski at least some parts of the mountain.
+Since there was a more or less closed snow cover in the area starting at 3100m at latest, we took our skis with us.
+We hoped to be able to ski at least some parts of the mountain.
 Aconcagua itself has never been skied completely.
-There never forms a skiable snow cover because of the wind.
+There never forms a skiable snow cover because of the strong winds.
 Only the Polish glacier on the backside allows a few hundred meters of skiing.
-The highest mountain of the American double continent stands out 2000 meters from the surrounding mountain landscape and is a good point of attack to the wind.
+The highest mountain of the American continent stands out 2000 meters from the surrounding mountain landscape and is a good point of attack to the wind.